nic-dgl103/extra-assignment/README.md

 ![image](images/assignment-example.png)

 Tips:
-- Keep your HTML as stremlined as possible.
+- Keep your HTML as streamlined as possible.
 - You can use the following absolute URLS for the images:
   - https://images.unsplash.com/photo-1599566150163-29194dcaad36
   - https://images.unsplash.com/photo-1580489944761-15a19d654956